xy21hb/drugchat/README.md

 ```
 Then, the `smiles2graph_demo.py` will be running in the backend to serve the `demo.py`.

-Find the checkpoint you obtain from the training process above, which is located under the folder `pipeline/output/pipeline_stage2_finetune/`.
+Find the checkpoint you save in the training process above, which is located under the folder `pipeline/output/pipeline_stage2_finetune/` by default.
 Copy it to the folder `ckpt` by running `cp pipeline/output/pipeline_stage2_finetune/the_remaining_path ckpt/with_gnn_node_feat.pth`.

 Now we launch the `demo.py` in our original environment.
 Make sure you have run `conda activate drugchat`.
 Then, start the demo [demo.sh](demo.sh) on your local machine by running `bash demo.sh`.
 Then, open the URL created by the demo and try it out!